More of the music of Peter Ilyich Tchaikovsky (1840-1893)

 Not that we know of.
-If audiophiles and the reviewers who write for them are listening critically to these famous recordings on high quality equipment, why do they never talk about this problem?
+If audiophiles and the reviewers who write for them are listening carefully to these famous recordings on high quality equipment, why do they never talk about this problem?

 Here is what we noticed when we played a big batch of Nutcracker recordings on London and Decca:

-On some copies of this album the strings are dry, lacking Tubey Magic.
-This is decidedly not our sound, although it can often be heard on the hundreds of London pressings we’ve played over the years.
+On some copies of this album the strings are dry, lacking in that wonderful quality we like to call Tubey Magic.
+Dry is decidedly not our sound, although it can often be heard on the hundreds of London pressings we’ve played over the years.

 And we imagined that this might be the culprit: